ai-vis-theory/prune-0/README.md

-# Pruning UNET Decoder Layers
+# Is pruning worth it ?

 This project visualizes the feature activations of convolutional features in a UNET decoder layer, comparing the activations before and after pruning.